kpet/clvk/README.md

   conformance on devices that do not support linear filtering with all the image formats required for conformance.

+* `CLVK_PREFERED_SUBGROUP_SIZE` specifies the subgroup size to use if nothing is specified in the kernel.
+When not set use the default value reported by the Vulkan driver.

+* `CLVK_FORCE_SUBGROUP_SIZE` specifies the subgroup size to use, overriding everything.

 # Limitations

 * Only one device per CL context